Budgeting Together: Leading By Example

 Drawing Your Parallels

 Maybe you’re considering a big purchase, and your child is considering saving for and purchasing something of large value to them as well.
 You could potentially work out a budgeting plan that both of you are following, giving a certain percentage or choosing days to go to the bank and deposit savings.
-Maybe you could both have a certain amount you spend on fun during the weekends, and keep each other accountable in that regard.
+This might also be a good opportunity to set up a savings account for your child.
+There are all kinds of savings accounts to choose from, and even some meant specifically for children.
+Maybe you could both have a certain amount you spend on the fun during the weekends, and keep each other accountable in that regard.

 Showing your child you’re in this together may help them feel like this is less of a “lesson” for them and more of an experience or life skill they are learning.
 Rather than feeling like “my parents think I’m going to be bad with my money,” they can feel like “my parents trust me with my money and they want me to keep them accountable as well.”